-- 1. Direct participant is a member who received the BOT·s permission to use BAHTNET services. - 2.
-Associate participant is a member who received the BOT's permission to use BAHTNET services via other direct participant's BAHTNET Workstation Subsystem.
-The transactions will be sent and received by an affiliated direct participant on its behalf .
-This could be classified into 2 categories as follows; - 3.
-Associate participant with the BOT which are Secondary Mortgage Corporation and the BOT's internal departments such as Finance & Accounting Department and Accounting & Supply Department - 4.
-Associate participant with parent institution which is a securities company that uses its parent bank's workstation for BAHTNET usage.
+- 1. Direct participant is a member who received the BOT's permission to use BAHTNET services. - 2.
+Associate participant is a member who received the BOT's permission to use BAHTNET services' via other direct participant's BAHTNET Workstation Subsystem.
+The transactions will be sent and received by an affiliated direct participant on its behalf 6.
+This could be classified into 2 categories as follows: - Associate participant with the BOT which are BOT's internal departments such as Finance & Accounting Department. - Associate participant with parent institution which is a securities company that uses its parent bank's workstation for BAHTNET usage.
 In this case there is only one participant namely Tisco Securities Company Limited who uses Tisco Bank Public Company Limited's workstation for BAHTNET usage.